Galileo-dev/land-rs/docs/chapters/background.typ

 == Convex Optimisation Fundamentals
 This section will explore and provide a surface-level understanding of convex optimisation, and is mainly based on teachings from @boyd2004convex and @Malyuta2022.

+A convex set is simply a set that contains all line segments connecting its points, as seen in @convex_set.

 #showybox(
   title: "Convex Set ",
   columns(2)[

-    A set $C$ is convex if and only contains the line segment that connects any two points in the set.
+    A set $C$ is convex if and only if it contains the line segment that connects any two points in the set.

     $ x, y in C => [x, y]_theta in C $